 COVID-19 has changed all of our lives.
 Concerns about contracting the virus, anxiety over work, and feelings of isolation can greatly impact your mental health.
+Before the pandemic, anyone suffering a mental health crisis could book into a mental health clinic like Honey Lake to work on their condition, but not everyone have options like these available to them anymore.
 With so many disruptions to our everyday routines and plans, it is important to take care of yourself during this time.
 Keep reading to learn seven ways to maintain your mental health during COVID-19.

 1. Learn about COVID-19…but not too much

 Staying up to date with the latest news about the pandemic is important.
 Make sure you understand the symptoms of the virus and how to recognize it.
 You should also find your local testing facility and medical office to get treatment.

 However, it is also important to take breaks from all of the information available about COVID-19.
 It is easy to start obsessing over the virus.
 We hear about it constantly on the news, social media, and from friends.
 Disconnecting from coronavirus-related news can be good for your mental health.